-Our own brand suppliers are required to register on Sedex (the Supplier Ethical Data Exchange), which encourages sharing of audits and knowledge between suppliers and customers and complete a Self-Assessment Questionnaire (SAQ), declaring details of their labour practices before they can commence supply to us.
+Our own brand suppliers are required to register on Sedex (the Supplier Ethical Data Exchange, which encourages sharing of audits and knowledge between suppliers and customers) and complete a Self-Assessment Questionnaire (SAQ), declaring details of their labour practices before they can commence supply to us.
 Any sites assessed to be high risk or have a significant turnover with us are required to have an independent ethical audit in accordance with Sedex Members Ethical Trade Audit (SMETA) requirements.
-Today we have 175 own brand suppliers on the Sedex platform, of which 57 have had independent SMETA audits in addition to supplier visits and regular communication from our product and sourcing teams.
-Due to acquisitions, we have a number of suppliers not yet on the platform, and we will be migrating these during 2023.
+Today we have 223 active own brand suppliers (purchased from in the last 12 months), 210 are on the Sedex platform, of which 90 have had independent SMETA audits in addition to supplier visits and regular communication from our product and sourcing teams.
 Some suppliers are not SEDEX registered but already have BSCI or SA8000 audits which we have accepted.

-We have also begun to request that Third-party suppliers and Indirect suppliers also sign our Code of Conduct.
+In 2023 we extended our Supplier Operating Policy to include third-party brands, this requires them to agree to our Code of Conduct.
 On occasion, these suppliers may also be required to register with Sedex - for example, when they source materials or products from higher risk locations.
 Eighty-seven of our third-party suppliers have shared data with us on Sedex.